HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Continuum Model Formulation

 The intrinsic permeability of firn (m$^2$) $\Ki$ and the relative permeability of water $k_{rw}$ are assumed to be power laws \citep{kozeny1927uber,carman1937fluid,brooks1964hydraulic,bear2013dynamics,meyer2017continuum} defined as

-where $\Ki_0$ is a permeability constant (m$^2$), and $k^0_{rw}$ is the endpoint relative permeability of the water phase.
-Here we have also assumed that the residual saturations of both water and gas phases are zero, i.e., $s_{wr}=s_{gr}=0$.
-A zero residual saturation will provide accurate speeds for the wetting fronts moving into dry firn due to hysteresis in the relative permeability.
-Inserting Equations \eqref{eq:abs-perm-def} and \eqref{eq:rel-perm-def} into Equation \eqref{eq:darcy-law-simplified} finally gives
+where $\Ki_0$ is a permeability constant (m$^2$), and $k^0_{rw}$ is the endpoint relative permeability of the water phase. {Because we are not implementing hysteresis in the relative permeabilities here, we assume that the residual saturation of water phase is zero, i.e., $s_{wr}=0$.} A zero residual saturation will provide accurate speeds for the wetting fronts moving into dry firn due to hysteresis in the relative permeability. {We use a cut-off porosity of $\phi_c=0.094$ corresponding to a density of 830 kg/m$^3$ in this model.} Inserting Equations \eqref{eq:abs-perm-def} and \eqref{eq:rel-perm-def} into Equation \eqref{eq:darcy-law-simplified} finally gives

 where the acceleration due to gravity vector is $\textbf{g}=g\hat{\textbf{g}}$, with $\hat{\textbf{g}}$ being the unit vector in the direction of gravity, and $K_h = \frac{\Ki_0 k^0_{rw}}{\mu}\rho g$ is a constant.
-The volumetric flux of liquid water is $\textbf{q}=0$ when there is no liquid water $H\leq 0$ or when an impermeable ice layer has formed $\phi_c$, leading to no advection and only the transport of enthalpy via heat conduction.
+The volumetric flux of liquid water is $\textbf{q}=0$ when there is no liquid water $H\leq 0$ or when an impermeable ice layer has formed with $\phi \leq \phi_c$, leading to no advection and only the transport of enthalpy via heat conduction.
 When the medium saturates completely, the composition balance \eqref{eq:comp-conservation-final} is used with $\partial C/\partial t = 0$ and Darcy's law \eqref{eq:darcy-full} is applied to the medium that saturates locally ($\phi_w = 1-\phi_i$) and hydraulic gradients couple the flow in all directions across the saturated region, where $h = p_w/(\rho_w g) - \int_0^\textbf{x}\hat{\textbf{g}} \cdot \d \textbf{x}$ is the hydraulic head (units in m) \citep[see][]{shadab2024hyperbolic}.
 The total mass balance of liquid water then limits to the elliptic equation for incompressible saturated flow

 Solving variably saturated flow problems in the gravity-driven limit requires a dynamic coupling between the hyperbolic PDE \eqref{eq:comp-conservation-final} for unsaturated regions and the elliptic PDE \eqref{eqn:laplace} for saturated regions.
 Although the elliptic PDE \eqref{eqn:laplace} itself is not time dependent, the saturated domain, $\Omega_s(t)$, changes with time due to its interaction with the unsaturated region.
 We refer to the interface between the saturated and unsaturated regions simply as the interface and denote it as $\partial\Omega_s(t)$ which may evolve with time.
 There can be multiple saturated regions that can dynamically form and evolve and interact with each other (see Figure \ref{fig:potato_diagram}).
 The regions containing impermeable ice layers $\Omega_i$ are not considered a part of saturated region $\Omega_s$.
 The advective flux $\textbf{q}$ is set to 0 inside the ice layer region $\Omega_i$, including on the boundary of the impermeable ice layer region $\partial \Omega_i$, which may also intersect with the boundary of the saturated region $\partial \Omega_s$, i.e., $\partial \Omega_s \cap \partial \Omega_i $.